ytakefuji/AIethics/README.md

 <b>
-3.*** About the previous problem, use reweighing with Logistic-regression to investigate how values of fairness metrics are improved with or without reweighing.
+3.*** Reweighing Technology for Fairness
 </b>

+In the previous problem, Logistic-regression is used to predict fairness.
+Use reweighing technology with Logistic-regression whether it can improve the fairness of the model.
+Discuss the result with the same fairness matrics for comparison.
+Reweighing technology involves weighting the data.
+This can help to reduce bias in model.